Meoo/premake-androidmk/README.md

 *****

-`existingandroidmk` : Include existing Android.mk files
+`amk_includes` : Include existing Android.mk files

 Supported values : List of files

 *****

+`amk_importmodules` : Import Android.mk modules

+Supported values : List of strings

+*****

-`existingandroidmk_staticlinks` and `existingandroidmk_sharedlinks` : Link libs from existing Android.mk files
+`amk_staticlinks` and `amk_sharedlinks` : Link libs from included Android.mk files and imported modules

 Supported values : List of libraries

+If you want to link to system libraries or other projects in the solution, use `links` instead.